AndriiHeonia/pixfinder/README.md

     npm install     # install dependencies
-    npm gulp build  # check the code with JSHint, run tests and build dist npm gulp        # build and watch for source changes
+    npm gulp build  # check the code with JSHint, run tests and build dist npm gulp        # build and watch for the src changes

 ## Changelog